nucleuscloud/neosync/docs/docs/transformers/system.md

 **Examples**

-There are several ways you can mix-and-match configurations to get different potential random integer formats.

 Note: if randomize sign has been selected, this may cause the generated numbers to exist outside of the configured min/max range.

-Here are some possible combinations:

 | RandomizeSign | Min | Max | Example Output |
 | ------------- | --- | --- | -------------- |